On zero-divisors of semimodules and semialgebras: Introduction

 We finalize the last section by giving the definition of strong Krull prime ideals for semirings.
-We define a prime ideal $\textbf{p}$ of a semiring $S$ to be a strong Krull prime of $S$, if for any finitely generated ideal $I$ of $S$, there exists a $z\in S$ such that $I\subseteq \Ann(z) \subseteq \textbf{p}$, whenever $I\subseteq \textbf{p}$.
-After giving this definition, we prove that if $B$ is a weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective and $c$ is homogeneous and $\textbf{p}$ is a strong Krull prime of $S$, then either $\textbf{p}B = B$ or $\textbf{p}B$ is a strong Krull prime of $B$.
-And then, we show that if $B$ is a McCoy and weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective and $c$ is homogeneous and $Z(S)$ is a finite union of strong Krull primes of $S$, then $Z(B)$ is a finite union of strong Krull primes of $B$ (See Definition \ref{strongKrullprimesemiring}, Lemma \ref{sKprime1}, and Theorem \ref{sKprime2}).
+In Definition \ref{strongKrullprimesemiring}, we define a prime ideal $\textbf{p}$ of a semiring $S$ to be a strong Krull prime of $S$, if for any finitely generated ideal $I$ of $S$, there exists a $z\in S$ such that $I\subseteq \Ann(z) \subseteq \textbf{p}$, whenever $I\subseteq \textbf{p}$.
+After giving this definition, in Lemma \ref{sKprime1}, we prove that if $B$ is a weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective and $c$ is homogeneous and $\textbf{p}$ is a strong Krull prime of $S$, then either $\textbf{p}B = B$ or $\textbf{p}B$ is a strong Krull prime of $B$.

-In this paper, any semiring is commutative with a nonzero identity and all semimodules are unital.
-For semirings and semimodules and their applications, one may refer to the books \cite{Golan1999}, \cite{HebischWeinert1998}, and \cite{GondranMinoux2008}.

-After this short introduction, we pass to the next section to investigate zero-divisors of semimodules.
+Finally, in Theorem \ref{sKprime2}, we show that if $B$ is a McCoy and weak content $S$-semialgebra such that the corresponding homomorphism $\lambda$ is injective, $c$ is homogeneous, and $Z(S)$ is a finite union of strong Krull primes of $S$, then $Z(B)$ is a finite union of strong Krull primes of $B$.
+We emphasize that one of the corollaries of these results (see Corollary \ref{strongKrullcontent}) is that if $R$ is a commutative ring with a nonzero identity and $B$ is a content $R$-algebra and $Z(R)$ is a finite union of strong Krull primes of $R$, then $Z(B)$ is a finite union of strong Krull primes of $B$.
+Now we pass to the next section to investigate zero-divisors of semimodules.